Let’s Raise a Generation of Children Who Are Thoughtful, Informed, and Brave About Race.

 EmbraceRace is supported by the contributions of foundations and individual donors.
 We are a small team supporting and growing a community in the tens of thousands.

-Your donations support the creation of resources and learning opportunities each and every month including the following:
+Your donations support the creation of resources and ongoing learning opportunities that such as:

 With each new piece of content or webinar